Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Hands-On Bacteria Science Experiments

-As homeschoolers, it’s easy to simply read science texts and skip the experiments altogether.
-Even if we think experiments have value, it’s easy for us to believe watching a YouTube video of someone else doing the experiment is enough.
+As homeschoolers, it’s easy to read science texts and skip the experiments altogether.
+Even if we think experiments have value, it’s easy to believe watching a YouTube video of someone else doing the experiment is enough.

 I get it.
 Experiments require extra time and effort.
 We have to gather supplies and clean up messes.
-Maybe even more importantly, we don’t often really know what we’re doing or how to explain it anyway.
+Maybe even more importantly, we don’t often know what we’re doing or how to explain it.

 But over the years, I’ve seen the importance of hands-on science experiments.
 They solidify understanding much like working with manipulatives does for math concepts.
-Additionally, they promote scientific thinking – which is actually critical thinking, orderly thinking, and discovery-based learning.
+They also promote scientific thinking, like thinking, orderly thinking, and discovery-based learning.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-Science experiments require higher order thinking skills.
-And we should always strive to give our children opportunities to practice the higher order thinking skills of application, creation, evaluation, and analyzation.
-That’s where the real understanding and meaning in learning are!
+Science experiments require higher-order thinking skills.
+We should always strive to give our children opportunities to practice these skills—application, creation, evaluation, and analysis—because that’s where the real understanding and meaning in learning are!

-And that’s why I love Home Science Tools.
-They not only make science experiments easy by providing inexpensive kits, they typically provide really great directions and explanations to make it easy.
+That’s why I love Home Science Tools.
+They not only make science experiments easy by providing inexpensive kits, but they typically provide great directions and explanations.

 Bacteria, Fungi, and Viruses

-While bacteria, fungi, and viruses are not at all the same things, they are good topics to study at the same time since our bodies can be affected by each of them.
+While bacteria, fungi, and viruses are not the same, they are good topics to study together since our bodies can be affected by each.
 These books can help!

 The Bacteria Book: The Big World of Really Tiny MicrobesAre All Bacteria Dangerous?
 Biology Book for Kids | Children's Biology BooksBasher Science: MicrobiologyGreen Genius Guide: What are Bacteria, Viruses, Fungi, and more...Germs: Fact and Fiction, Friends and FoesInside Your Insides: A Guide to the Microbes That Call You Home